University of California Division of War Research: Personnel

 Dr. Vern Knudsen, an acoustical physicist, came from UCLA to become the first leader of UCDWR.

 UCDWR recruited most of its staff from universities and colleges, as well as industrial and technical groups.
 Because of the initial general lack of knowledge of the context in which the staff would be applying their skills to, a large portion of the beginning was spent training them.

 Additionally, several people involved with the film industry were recruited from Hollywood, given that they were among the few who were familiar with electrical recording and projecting of sound; some of these people would be involved in the development of sonar.

 Research

-From 1942-1943, UCDWR was mainly focused on researching methods of detecting submerged submarines acoustically in order to rectify the Navy's inability to effectively employ its sonar equipment.
+From 1942 to 1943, UCDWR was mainly focused on researching methods of detecting submerged submarines acoustically in order to rectify the Navy's inability to effectively employ its sonar equipment.
 While the Navy did have sonar schools, it was limited to teaching seamen how to operate and maintain their sonar equipment.
 Knowledge of marine factors affecting the underwater transmission of sound was not deeply explored.
 Together with NRSL, UCDWR conducted research and experiments exploring how currents, organisms, water temperature, salinity, depth, and the sea floor affected noise.
 The joint efforts of NRSL and UCDWR created an oceanographic scientific field that added to the Navy's ability to accurately detect sounds underwater, as well as measure listening ranges.